Formal Verification of Multi-Paxos for Distributed Consensus: Specification of Multi-Paxos

 \end{description}

-\mypar{Complete algorithm specification} To complete the algorithm specification, we define $vars$, $Init$, $Next$, and $Spec$, typical TLA+ macro names for the set of variables, the initial state, possible actions leading to the next state, and the system specification, respectively: \begin{myeqn} \end{myeqn}
+\mypar{Complete algorithm specification} To complete the algorithm specification, we specify the global constants of the system---the set of proposers, acceptors, quorums, and values, and define $\mathcal{B}$, $\mathcal{S}$, $vars$, $Init$, $Next$, and $Spec$, denoting the set of ballots, slots, variables, the initial state, possible actions leading to the next state, and the system specification, respectively: \begin{myeqn} \end{myeqn}

+We have specified ${\mathcal{P}}$, ${\mathcal{A}}$ and ${\mathcal{Q}}$ as constant.
+This means that the algorithm specified in this article does not include reconfiguration in which processes join and leave the system dynamically.

+The complete specification of Multi-Paxos with Preemption is given in Appendix~\ref{appendix:spec}.
+Preemption is discussed in Section~\ref{secPreemption}.
+We only provide specification of Multi-Paxos with Preemption because it is an extension of Multi-Paxos, and giving also specification of Multi-Paxos would be redundant.